Randall William Davis: Education and early career

 Randall Davis is the oldest son of Charles Davis and Beverly Sheldon who met and married in Los Angeles after the Second World War.
 His father, who was from Iola, Kansas, moved to Southern California in the 1930s, and his mother was a native of Los Angeles.
 In 1958, at the age of five, Davis moved from Los Angeles to the nearby San Gabriel Valley.
 During his early childhood, he developed an interest in marine biology and diving.
 He kept marine aquaria, collected his own specimens of vertebrates and invertebrates, and obtained his SCUBA certification at age 15.
 He was the Salutatorian in his graduating Nogales High School class in 1970 and was inducted into the California Scholarship Federation.
 Davis attended the University of California at Riverside as a pre-medical student, but spent his third year in the Department of Physiology at the University of St. Andrews in Scotland as part of the UC Education Abroad Program.
 It was there that he developed his keen interest in physiology, but he also traveled across Europe and had cultural experiences that motivated him to also study art history, comparative literature, music appreciation and medieval philosophy.
 He graduated from the University of California with a Bachelor of Science Degree in Biology in 1974 and was inducted into the Phi Beta Kappa Honor Society because of his simultaneous interest in the Liberal Arts.
-Davis married Ana Maria Melgoza in 1974, and the two of them returned to St. Andrews where he continued his studies in the Department of Physiology.
+Davis married Coco Melgoza in 1974, and the two of them returned to St. Andrews where he continued his studies in the Department of Physiology.
 After one year, Davis was accepted into the Physiology and Pharmacology Doctoral Program in the School of Medicine at the University of California at San Diego.

 His first graduate advisor was John B. West, high-altitude respiratory physiologist.
 In early 1976, Davis conducted an internship with Gerald Kooyman, a comparative physiologist working at Scripps Institution of Oceanography.
 Kooyman was studying the diving physiology of harbor seals and had recently developed the first animal-borne time-depth recorders (TDRs) to study the diving behavior of free-ranging marine mammals.
 Davis decided to study the physiology of marine mammals and became Kooyman's Doctoral student in 1976.
 He spent that summer attaching TDRs to northern fur seals on the Pribilof Islands in the Bering Sea, then sailed on the National Science Foundation's research vessel Hero to South Georgia Island in the Southern Ocean to study the diving behavior of Antarctic fur seals.
 He returned to South Georgia Island in 1979 and deployed the first microprocessor-based dive recorders on King Penguins, the results of which were published in the journal Science.